DonnyCodes/NintendoSharp/README.md

 <b>What it can do:</b>

 -Re-Direct the feed from your NintendoSpy-Based input display for use as a PC gamepad.
-2MS max responce time!
+2MS max response time!

 -Re-Direct the feed from your Nintendo Controllers to their consoles and other consoles.
-1MS max responce time!
+1MS max response time!

 ^While doing that, it can also: